List of ancient Armeno-Phrygian peoples and tribes: Possible Armeno-Phrygians

-Urartians (founders of the Kingdom of Urartu; Proto-Armenians may have been part of the population of this kingdom since earlier times, well before its fall at the end of the 7th century BC.)

 Criticism

 A number of linguists have rejected a close relationship between Armenian and Phrygian, despite saying that the two languages do share some features.
 Phrygian is now classified as a centum language more closely related to Greek than Armenian, whereas Armenian is mostly satem.

 Recent research suggests that there is lack of archaeological and genetic evidence for a group from the Balkans entering eastern Asia Minor or the Armenian Highlands during or after the Bronze Age Collapse (as was suggested by Diakonoff).